Coupled-channel Omn\`es matrix for the $D$-wave isoscalar $\pi\pi/K\bar K$ system and its application to $J/\psi\to\pi^{0}\pi^{0}\gamma,\,K_{S}K_{S}\gamma$: Numerical solution of the MO equations

 where $\Gamma_R$ is fixed to the PDG widths \cite{ParticleDataGroup:2024cfk} and $\rho_a(s)$ is the phase-space factor defined in Eq.~\eqref{eq:sigma}.
 This constraint leaves us with two unknown couplings (one per resonance) and the relative sign of $g_{R,1}\,g_{R,2}$ between $R_1$ and $R_2$.
 The latter is determined through the interference and is very well constrained by the Brookhaven II data on $|t_{12}|$ \cite{Longacre:1986fh}.
 With this minimal model we obtain a good description of the Brookhaven II data up to $\sqrt{s}\simeq 1.5~\text{GeV}$, with $\chi^2/N_{\text{dof}} = 1.3$.
 In Table~\ref{tab:K-matrix} we also show pole parameters of the $t$-matrix

-where $g_{p,a}$ denotes the residue (pole coupling) to channel $a$.
+where $g_{p,a}$ denotes the residue (pole coupling) to channel $a$; the complex-conjugate pole lies in the upper half-plane.
 Following the PDG prescription~\cite{ParticleDataGroup:2024cfk}, we compute the branching ratio of the resonance into channel $a$ from\footnote{We note that, within this prescription, the sum of the branching fractions is not constrained to be exactly 100\%.}

 Since in our case both narrow resonances lie well above the $\pi\pi$ and $K\bar K$ thresholds, the poles closest to the physical region are located on Riemann sheet~III, characterized by $\operatorname{Im} p_1 < 0$, $\operatorname{Im} p_2 < 0$.
 Given the limitations of a two-channel description, the resulting branching fractions are reasonably close to the PDG estimates~\cite{ParticleDataGroup:2024cfk}.
 The pole mass of the $f_2(1270)$ lies slightly below the PDG Breit-Wigner mass, but well within the quoted PDG pole range \cite{ParticleDataGroup:2024cfk} (see also \cite{Pelaez:2025jrn,Pelaez:2024uav} for more recent developments).
 For comparison, in Fig.~\ref{Fig:K-matrix} we also show the input used in \cite{TarrusCastella:2021pld,Cao:2025dkv}.
 For $|t_{12}|$ and $\delta_{12}$ these works employ the CFD parametrizations of Refs.~\cite{Pelaez:2018qny,Pelaez:2020gnd}, for which the off-diagonal $D$-wave amplitude is given by \footnote{Our normalization for the off-diagonal matrix element matches that of Refs.~\cite{Pelaez:2018qny,Pelaez:2020gnd}, i.e.\ $t_{12}(s) = g_2^0(s)$.}